 From Your Employer

 Asking for support from your employer might seem like a daunting task, but in many ways, they’ll also benefit from your success.
 If you need to scale back your work hours so you can complete a course, explain that it’s a temporary request so you can be a better-educated employee.
 Some employers even offer tuition reimbursement, so that’s another inquiry you might want to make.
+You may also be able to find a mentor among alumni or recent graduates from your program.

 Make the Most of Academic/Student Resources